American Ninja Warrior in training at The St. James

 75. Reach new heights of fun at Climbzone.
 The indoor rock climbing center is filled literally floor to ceiling with with colorful themed climbing walls that kids and adults will have a blast conquering.

-76. Practice your swing and have a ball at a batting cage, a great recent recommendation by a KFDC reader (thanks!).
-Upton Hill Regional Park and Cameron Run Regional Park in Arlington and the Strikezone Academy in Alexandria are a few local facilities where you can get in some hits.
+76. Practice your swing and have a ball at a batting cage, a great recent recommendation by a KFDC reader.
+The StrikeZone Academy in Alexandria is a local facility where you can get in some indoor hits.

 77. Spark the kids’ interest in STEM in a lab full of fun and exciting hands-on activities at the Children’s Science Center in Fair Oaks Mall.